 Read about what your donations achieved in 2017-2018.

-Our research, knowledge translation and innovation drive better outcomes for women and newborns.
+The Women's research, knowledge translation and innovation is world class and helps to deliver better outcomes for women and newborns.

-The Women’s Research Centre undertakes research through ten specialist areas - Women’s Mental Health, Women’s Infectious Diseases, Pregnancy, Newborns, Midwifery and Maternity Services, Gynaecology, Women’s Cancer, Anaesthetics, Allied Health, Family Violence Prevention.
+The Women's is located in the Melbourne Biomedical Precinct and boasts ten specialist research centres - Women’s Mental Health, Women’s Infectious Diseases, Pregnancy, Newborns, Midwifery and Maternity Services, Gynaecology, Women’s Cancer, Anaesthetics, Allied Health, Family Violence Prevention.

 As the largest specialist public hospital for women in Australia, the Women’s is ideally placed to lead national and international clinical trials.
-During 2017 over 231 publications were made and 60 clinical trials were actively recruiting at the Women’s.
+The Women's annually conducts in excess of 60 clinical trials involving more than 3,000 patients and produces well over 200 publications.

 Capital & Equipment

-In caring for women and newborns of varying needs, it is vital for the Women’s to be able to provide cutting-edge technology and equipment in order to continue to provide exceptional care.
+In caring for women and newborns with varying needs, it is vital for the Women’s to be able to provide cutting-edge technology and equipment in order to continue to provide exceptional care.

-Donations to the Women’s Foundation have gone on to purchase important equipment like vital signs monitors for premature babies in our Special Care Nurseries, nipple tattooing equipment for our breast cancer survivors, and electric recliners for our patients coming out of day surgery.
+Donations to the Women’s Foundation have helped to purchase important equipment like vital signs monitors for premature babies in our Special Care Nurseries, nipple tattooing equipment for our breast cancer survivors, and electric recliners for our patients coming out of day surgery.

 Projects & Programs

-The Women’s strives to implement innovative programs to provide exceptional experiences for patients and consumers.
-Providing support to all women who visit the Women’s along with our staff, the Foundation has facilitated programs in the neonatal intensive care unit to support dads, training and workforce programs for our maternity services clinicians, the development of a pelvic pain app, and necessary translation for our African Women’s Clinic.
+Through the generous support of our donors, the Foundation has facilitated innovative programs in the Neonatal Intensive Care Unit to support dads, training and workforce programs for maternity services clinicians, the development of a pelvic pain app, and necessary translation services for the hospital’s African Women’s Clinic.

-Each year a number of generous donor-funded awards are handed out by the Women’s Foundation to offer career development opportunities to our exceptional staff members.
+Each year a number of generous donor-funded awards are handed out by the Women's Foundation to support career development opportunities for our exceptional staff members.
 In 2018, the Women’s Foundation distributed close to $70,000 in scholarships and grants to nine staff members with thanks to five supportive donor families and organisations.

-The Women’s Foundation is so grateful to be able to play a role in developing such important work for women’s and newborn health and the people who deliver it.
-These awards reflect a partnership between those who so generously support us and the team at the Women’s who are on the frontline of providing exceptional care.
+The Women’s Foundation is extremely grateful to be able to play a role in developing and supporting the Women's staff and in turn, improve the health of the women and newborns in their care.
+The awards reinforce the partnership between those who so generously support us and the teams at the Women’s who are on the frontline of providing exceptional care.